Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Richard Nixon

-He was the thirty-seventh President of the United States, a statesman, lawyer, statesman, and a diplomat.
+He was the thirty-seventh President of the United States, a statesman, a lawyer, and a diplomat.

 Gerald Ford